khonsulabs/modalcell/README.md

 Rust compiler enforces correctness, while `RefCell` requires runtime checks.

 This crate still performs one check at runtime: is the mode being passed the same one that was used to create the cell.
-Because this is a logic bug, doing this will result in a panic.
+Because this is a logic bug, passing an incorrect mode will result in a panic.

 This crate also provides an implementation that allows using this mode of data access in multi-threaded code: